jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 And using Techvolution, the people can kill Darth Blockbuster.

-## Cast of Ideas and Characters

-Before we go any further, I want to lay out the philosophy of Techvolution more clearly.
-To do so, here are a few terms that will put us all on the same page:

-===

-**Player god:** Imagine a person playing a computer "civilization building" game with our society and deciding where to put roads or how much to fund cancer research.
-Of course, there is no such player.
-In reality, it's the choices of individuals that decide what the community does.
-The player god is thus the collective consciousness of society.

-**Philosophy:** The largely unspoken ideals that tell individuals what’s right and wrong, good and bad, in science, art, morals, politics, and economics.
-Philosophy is supposed to unite individuals to see the big picture; that everyone's choices matter, because everyone is a player god.

-**Ruling philosophy**: A civilization’s chosen philosophy.
-One that all factions agree on.
-Examples include the "Divine Rights of Kings," derived from Christian theology and used in royalist Europe; "Marxist-Leninism" of the Soviet Union; and the combination of "red/blue" philosophies of the Western world today.

-**Rule book**: The written and unwritten social, workplace, and legal rules that govern everyday life.
-The rule book is interpreted from the ruling philosophy.

-**Technology:** A catchall term for things we make tools from, like concrete, lumber, nails, shingles, insulation, and bricks.

-**Tool**: A catchall term for things we create with technology to solve a problem, like guns to kill bad guys, books to record and pass on knowledge, and houses to shelter in.

-**Frontline:** The point of contact between a tool and the problem.
-Nurses giving vaccines, cleaners cleaning a city bus, and soldiers on the battlefield are all examples of frontline settings.
-People on the frontline work no Main Street with jobs that solve specific problems with a demonstrable skillset.

-**Hierarchy**: A power structure that manages every tool’s use by society.
-Kings and queens with the keys to the castle, for example.
-As hierarchies grow larger, the bigger its authority gets, but also the more detached it gets from the frontline.
-People in the regime have titles like prince and executive, baron, and supervisor to mark their position—and, in a sense, their territory and "rights" in the power structure.

-**The story of civilization**: The invention of new technology and the creation of new tools to overcome the most recent frontline problems.
-Civilization develops in technological ages; as new tools are adopted, they topple the hierarchies based on the tools of the prior age.
-We use tools to evolve.

-**Protagonists**: People who invent, spread, and use new technology and new tools for the greater good.
-Usually close to the problems on the frontline, they individually struggle, but their continued self-sacrifice slowly and collectively improves life on Earth.
-I call them this world’s Jedi knights.
-We call their leaders trailblazers who often skirt the rules; Galileo, Nikola Tesla, Jay Last, Michael S. Hart, Steve Jobs, Linus Torvalds, and Elon Musk are among their number.

-**Antagonists**: People who selfishly resist new tools to defend their wealth, power, and prestige atop a hierarchy.
-Antagonists usually manage companies or institutions based on dated technologies and think that working on the frontline is beneath them.
-They work to control the rule book, so they can hide behind it.
-We don’t often individually identify them.
-I coined the term "Darth Blockbuster" so we can.

-**Extras**: Everybody in the middle of a battle between antagonists and protagonists.
-Because they have no direct loyalty to either side or their tools, extras can pick winners and losers.
-Usually, extras are in the middle class, not so poor as to be desperate, but not so powerful that they want to keep the world the same.
-Sadly, extras don’t realize their power.
-When they do, they become player gods.

-**The Death Star**: The rule book when it’s controlled by Darth Blockbuster.
-Today it exists inside countless regulations, agreements, contracts, laws, and manuals that prevent new tools being used by people.
-The Death Star works to keep the Industrial Age alive.

-**Techvolution**: A new philosophy empowering seamless human technological evolution by ridding Darth Blockbuster of his power, by giving extras the right and duty to decide when society should upgrade our tools.

-**The Life Star**: A rule book based on Techvolution, governed by human technological adaption and natural selection that makes sure humanity never stalls when upgrading to the next technological age.

-**Plot**: Getting the extras to step up, replace their ruling philosophy, and establish the Digital Age.

-## Nice to Meet You, Stargazer
+## Nice to Meet You, Stargazer - And you're the hero, because you're the player god

 You might be an open-source protagonist or an extra looking for work, either way, I'm calling you Stargazer.
 It's a name in honor of our ancestors like Copernicus, Galileo, and Friar Bruno, who toppled the Medieval Age because they looked up at the night sky.
 Their sense of wonder made them ask questions and answering those questions brought on the Scientific Age that still improves all our lives.
+This generation are great examples of player gods.

 Whoever you are, Stargazer, you need to know that the story to advance human technological evolution into the Digital Age can only begin with you.